 - The principle of creative opposition: opposition of individuals shall not endanger the first three principles (naturality, humanity, sociality).

 And the following imperative cuts across all the five principles:

 - The imperative of hubris control: rivalry for the common good must be devoid of desire for omnipotence, excess and hubris.
 Each principle must be tempered by the others in order to avoid being reversed into its opposite.

-Edgar Morin, member of the GSIS Advisory Committee, belongs to the signers.
-So do Frank Adloff, Axel Honneth, Hans Joas, Claus Leggewie, Stefan Lessenich und Hartmut Rosa from Germany, Margaret Archer, Bob Jessop and Chantal Mouffe from UK, Leonardo Boff from Brasil, Noam Chomsky and David Graeber from the USA, Pierpaolo Donato from Italy, Christian Felber from Austria, Mark Humbert and Bruno Latour from France, Saskia Sassen from the Netherlands and Jean Ziegler from Switzerland, to name but a few.
+Edgar Morin, member of the GSIS Advisory Committee, belongs to the signatories.
+So do Frank Adloff, Axel Honneth, Hans Joas, Claus Leggewie, Stefan Lessenich and Hartmut Rosa from Germany, Margaret Archer, Bob Jessop and Chantal Mouffe from UK, Michel Bauwens from Belgium, Leonardo Boff from Brasil, Craig Calhoun, Noam Chomsky, David Graeber and Marshall Sahlins from the USA, Pierpaolo Donato from Italy, Andrew Feenberg and Kari Polanyi Levitt from Canada, Christian Felber from Austria, Mark Humbert and Bruno Latour from France, Saskia Sassen from the Netherlands and Jean Ziegler from Switzerland, to name but a few.